At Santhera, we focus on providing treatment options for disorders that have a severe impact on the lives of the

 Mitochondria are found within virtually every cell of the body and generate energy required by the cells to function.1–4

 Mitochondrial diseases are often a result of inherited genetic mutations1,3 and typically affect organs with high energy requirements, such as the brain, muscles, eye, ear, heart, liver and the gastrointestinal tract.2–4 When mitochondria do not produce enough energy, cells within the organ do not function properly, become damaged and eventually die, resulting in the symptoms typically seen in these diseases.1–4

 We are proud that, thanks to our development efforts, Raxone (idebenone) – the first pharmaceutical product for a mitochondrial disorder – was approved in the European Union in September 2015 for the treatment of patients with Leber’s hereditary optic neuropathy (LHON).

-Our research is currently focused on developing treatment options for:
+Our research on mitochondrial diseases is currently focused on developing treatment options for: